2021 Western Kentucky tornado: Dawson Springs, Barnsley, and Bremen

 Past Midway, the tornado became violent and again reached EF4 intensity as it moved along US 62, causing catastrophic damage as it entered the city of Dawson Springs, located along the Caldwell–Hopkins county line.
 A fourth tornado emergency was in effect for Dawson Springs and St. Charles as the storm moved through the area.
 In residential areas in northern Dawson Springs, entire blocks of homes were destroyed, and many houses were leveled or swept from their foundations.
 Cars were thrown, copious amounts of structural debris were strewn in all directions, countless trees were shredded and debarked, and only rubble remained in the hardest-hit neighborhoods.
 The Dawson Village apartment complex was destroyed and several two-story, brick apartment buildings sustained EF4 damage, being largely reduced to rubble with only a few first-floor interior walls left intact.
 The apartment complex had structural flaws and estimated failure wind speeds of 155 mph.
 Vehicles were thrown into piles in the parking lot of the complex.
 Several duplexes at Clarkdale Court were destroyed, including one that was leveled with only a pile of debris remaining.
 An American Legion post and a car wash were flattened, and a church and a medical clinic sustained major damage.
 Some logistics facilities and warehouses in an industrial park were leveled as the tornado exited the city, as were several metal self-storage-unit buildings and large garages nearby.

 Fourteen people were killed in the Dawson Springs area and many others were injured.
 A mother and her two children survived with major injuries by hanging on to a mattress as they were thrown 250 feet through the air into a field after the tornado swept their Dawson Springs home from its foundation after crushing them underneath it first.
 A photograph from a destroyed house in Dawson Springs was lofted and transported almost 130 mi by the intense tornadic updrafts, eventually being found in New Albany, Indiana.
-South-southwest of Dawson Springs, a group of storm chasers photographed a possible satellite tornado associated with the parent tornado, but the National Weather Service did not confirm this.